-We have already covered the complete history of shipping containers in our blog post last week.
-However, when Malcom McLean developed the shipping container did he ever envisage them to be used as building materials?
-It’s doubtful, however visionaries such as Phillip Clark and Nicholas Lacey certainly did.
-The first official document citing the use of shipping containers as a building material was published in 1962, but who exactly built the first shipping container home!?
+We covered the complete history of shipping containers.
+Do you think that when Malcom McLean developed the shipping container he imagined them to be used as building materials?
+It’s doubtful.
+Visionaries such as Phillip Clark and Nicholas Lacey certainly did, though.
+The first official document citing the use of shipping containers as a building material was published in 1962.
+Who exactly built the first shipping container home!?

-If we look for the first official record of a shipping container home we find a man named Phillip Clark.
-On Monday 23rd November 1987, Clark filed a patent called the “Method for converting one or more steel shipping containers into a habitable building”.
+If we look for the first official record of a shipping container home, we find a man named Phillip Clark.
+On Monday, November 23, 1987, Clark filed a patent called the “Method for converting one or more steel shipping containers into a habitable building”.

-It took two years for the patent to be granted, and on Tuesday 8th August 1989, Clark was presented with his approved patent #US4854094A.
-If you are interest the original patent can be view here.
+It took two years for the patent to be granted.
+On Tuesday, August 8, 1989, Clark was presented with his approved patent #US4854094A.
+If you are interested, the original patent can be viewed here.

-So where did Phillip Clark get his idea from?
-Was he the first ever person to think that shipping containers could be used to build homes?
+So where did Phillip Clark get his idea?
+Was he the first person ever to think that shipping containers could be used to build homes?

-However, we can go further back than that to the 1970’s where UK architect Nicholas Lacey wrote his university thesis on the concept of reusing shipping containers and turning them into habitable dwellings (Source).
+We can go further back than that, to the 1970’s, where UK architect Nicholas Lacey wrote his university thesis on the concept of reusing shipping containers and turning them into habitable dwellings.

-He has since gone on to build several of these shipping container homes with Urban Space Management.
+He has since gone on to construct several of these shipping container buildilngs with Urban Space Management.
 In fact two of their builds, Riverside Building Offices and Cove Park, were featured in our Top 10: Shipping Container Offices.

-However, we can still find earlier examples of shipping containers being used as buildings.
-The earliest official record we could find was 1962.
+We can still find earlier examples of shipping containers being used as buildings.
+The earliest official record we could find was from 1962.

-On Friday 12th October 1962 Insbrandtsen Company Inc filed a patent titled ‘Combination shipping container and showcase’.
+On Friday, October 12, 1962, Insbrandtsen Company Inc. filed a patent titled “Combination shipping container and showcase”.
 Within this patent, Christopher Betjemann was listed as the inventor and it states that shipping containers can be used as an exhibition booth when companies are touring and showcasing their products.

 Why did building with shipping containers become a trend?

-So within ten years of shipping containers being created, people had the idea to create buildings with them, but why?
+Within ten years of shipping containers being created, people had the idea to create buildings with them.
+But why?

-A TEU (twenty-foot equivalent unit) is a unit of measurement; 1 TEU is the equivalent to 1 standard 20 foot shipping container.
+A TEU (twenty-foot equivalent unit) is a unit of measurement.
+One TEU is the equivalent to one standard 20-foot shipping container.

-This means there was surplus the equivalent of more than 5 million 20-foot shipping containers.
-Now clearly not every shipping container is left in the US- it would be worthwhile shipping new containers back to Asia to use again but a considerable number of containers are left in the US.
+This means there was surplus of the equivalent of more than 5 million 20-foot shipping containers.
+Now clearly not every shipping container is left in the US.
+It would be worthwhile to new containers back to Asia to use again, but a considerable number of containers are left in the US.

-This trend has been occurring for many years and we have taken a snapshot of the available data from the US Department of Transportation: Maritime Administration for the last five years.
+This trend has been occurring for many years and we have taken a snapshot of some recent data from the US Department of Transportation: Maritime Administration.

-So we have a big surplus of shipping containers in the US, could we not just recycle them?
+Since we have such a big surplus of shipping containers in the US, could we not just recycle them?

-Well a standard 40 foot shipping containers weight 8,820 pounds.
-To melt down this much steel would take around 8000 kWh of energy, nearly the same amount of energy as a US household uses each year (Source).
+A standard 40-foot shipping container weight 8,820 pounds.
+To melt down this much steel would take around 8,000 kw of energy, nearly the same amount of energy as a US household uses each year (Source).

-The average amount of energy used to convert a shipping container into a home takes around 400 kwh, so around a 95% reduction when compared to melting down the steel.
+The average amount of energy used to convert a shipping container into a home takes around 400 kw, which is around a 95% reduction when compared to melting down the steel.

-So building with shipping containers is environmentally friendly, but not only that, we know that building shipping container homes can be significantly cheaper than traditional homes.
-In our blog post on ‘How Much Do Shipping Container Homes Cost’ we lifted the lid off homes which have been built for less than $100,000!
+Building with shipping containers is environmentally friendly, but not only that, we know that constructing shipping container buildings can be significantly cheaper than traditional homes.
+In our article on “How Much Do Shipping Container Homes Cost”, we looked at homes built for less than $100,000!

-So we know that people had the idea to build shipping container homes way back in the 1980’s and that there is, and has been, a surplus of shipping containers here in the US.
+We know that people had the idea to build shipping container homes way back in the 1980’s.
+We also know that there has been a surplus of shipping containers here in the US to use.
 But how did shipping container homes turn into a mainstream trend?

-Well we already know that the US army helped establish the shipping container as the standard method of transporting goods on ships (we spoke about this here).
-During the Vietnam War the US government were looking for a quicker way to ship goods, this is when they adopted the shipping container and its popularity took off after that.
+The US army helped establish the shipping container as the standard method of transporting goods on ships (we spoke about this here).
+During the Vietnam War, the US government was looking for a quicker way to ship goods.
+This is when they adopted the shipping container.
+The popularity of shipping containers took off after that.

-After this in 1994 Stewart Brand, an American writer, published a book title ‘How Buildings Learn’.
+After this, in 1994, Stewart Brand, an American writer, published a book titled “How Buildings Learn”.
 In it, Brand goes on to write ideas about how to convert shipping containers into office space.
-This was the first real publication which mentions building with shipping containers.
+This was the first publication which mentions building with shipping containers.

-From here shipping container homes started to gain moment and the first completed build we could find on record was the ‘The Simon’s Town High School Hostel’.
+From here, shipping container buildings started to gain momentum and the first completed build we could find on record was the “The Simon’s Town High School Hostel”.

 The Simon’s Town High School Hostel

-The project was conceived when Safmarine donated 40 used shipping container to Simon’s Town High School.
+The project was conceived when Safmarine donated forty used shipping containers to Simon’s Town High School.

 The school wanted to use the containers to build a hostel which was capable of housing 120 people at any given time.